fidsusj/SWE-Seminar/README.md

 - simulation model
 - use cases
 - contracts
-- sequence diagrams

-__Generic search term:__ "system testing" AND "automatic generation" AND "transition system" AND "simulation model" AND "use cases" AND contracts AND "sequence diagrams"
+__Generic search term:__ "system testing" AND "automatic generation" AND "transition system" AND "simulation model" AND "use cases" AND contracts

 __Research Sources:__ IEEE Xplore<sup>[1](#myfootnote1)</sup>, ACM<sup>[2](#myfootnote2)</sup>

 __Explanation:__ Pre-search results were promising both on IEEE Xplore and ACM.
 Only some papers on ACM could not be accessed publicly.
+The amount of results should be sufficient to cover all relevant scientific papers.

 ### Relevance criteria

-- Does the method described in the article generate system tests automatically from use cases and other means of the specification area like sequence diagrams?
+- Does the method described in the article generate system tests automatically from use cases or other use case related means of the specification area?
 - Are test objectives generated using some kind of simulation model based on use case contracts (pre- and postconditions) or similar transition system approaches?

 __Explanation:__
-- As system tests can not exclusively be derived from means of the specification area, an article should restrict to generating system tests from use cases explicitly.
+- As system tests can not exclusively be derived from means of the specification area, an article should restrict to generating system tests from use cases.
 Supporting artifacts to generate test scenarios are not prohibited in case they originate from the specification area.
-- To derive test objectives the correctness and consistency of use case combinations should be tested based on their contracts
-(pre- and postconditions)
+- To derive test objectives the correctness and consistency of use case combinations should be tested based on their contracts (pre- and postconditions)

 ## Research execution

-### Snowballing based search (forwards and backwards oriented)

-####Forward snowballing (140 initial results)
+### Forward snowballing (140 initial results)

-As agreed on in the research planning, only whitepapers from IEEE Xplore or ACM got evaluated.
+As agreed on in the research planning, only white papers from IEEE Xplore or ACM got evaluated.

 __IEEE Xplore:__